RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

---> IGG samples used as control when available; **for NPC WT, IGG from KO has been used**
-----> For 50dN, no IGG control used for peak calling...

 --> The **peaks are called on the uniquely aligned reads** (it performed better on our previous CutRun)

 **PEAK CALLING  in `broad`**